TheCodingHustler/ai110-module3show-musicrecommendersimulation-starter/README.md

 - How does your `Recommender` compute a score for each song
 - How do you choose which songs to recommend

+Song Features
+Each song stores genre, mood, energy, tempo, valence, danceability, and acousticness.
+The recommender actively uses genre, mood, energy, and acousticness for scoring.

+UserProfile
+Stores the user's favorite genre, favorite mood, target energy level, and whether they prefer acoustic or produced sounds.
+Genre and mood can be a single value or a list.
+Energy can be a single target or a min/max range.

+How a Score is Computed
+Each song earns points based on how well it matches the user.
+A genre match gives the most points, followed by energy proximity, then mood, then acousticness fit.
+All points are added up and divided by 5 to produce a final score between 0 and 1.

+How Songs are Chosen
+Every song gets scored, then they are sorted from highest to lowest.
+The top K songs are returned as recommendations.
 You can include a simple diagram or bullet list if helpful.

 ---